 The Society agreed to the terms of an operating lease covering certain space with the Department of Historic Resources of the Commonwealth of Virginia.
 The commencement date of the lease was March 1, 1998.
 Rent is to be paid annually on July 1 for the lease term of 20 years.
+The lease was renewed for an additional 10 years to expire June 2028.
 Thus, deferred revenue equal to the entire annual payment is recorded on the consolidated statement of financial position at each June 30.
-Annual payments escalate at a rate of 50% of the previous year's increase in the Consumer Price Index.
-Rental income was \$310,777 and \$309,272 for the years ended June 30, 2017 and 2016.
+Annual payments escalate at a rate of 50% of the previous year's percentage increase in the Consumer Price Index.
+Rental income was \$312,828 and \$310,777 for the years ended June 30, 2018 and 2017.